ecumenos/ecumenos-docs/achitecture/orbis-socialis.md

 # Orbis Socialis (Social World)

-It is cluster of services that provides feed of quick posts, existing and functionality of groups, moderation of data.
+It is cluster of services that provides feed of quick-posts, existing and functionality of groups, moderation of data.
-Besides, here is stored public (not private, and not personal stored at user's personal page) posts and quick posts.
+Besides, here is stored public (not private, and not personal stored at user's personal page) posts and quick-posts.

 ## Components

-### BFF (Backend for Frontend)

-SSR frontend application with REST API endpoints.

-#### Description

-It serves as gateway (REST API) and as server that serves Browser Frontend.
-This service works like proxy for WRITE commands and it can interact with database directly for READ queries.
-The service interacting with PDSs for CRUD sessions, retrieving account data for user.

-#### Endpoints

-- search:
-    - endpoint for search posts/quick posts/groups/accounts with filter
-- feed:
-    - endpoint for getting feed
-- authorization:
-    - endpoint for creating a session;
-    - endpoint for refreshing a session;
-    - endpoint for closing a session;
-    - endpoint for getting account data;

 ### Crawler